Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

 The patriotism, the culture that runs deep through your veins

-Those who fought and those who continue to fight every single day for rememberance
+Those who fought and those who continue to fight every single day for remembrance

 For recognition